"Big Three" power Steelers by Dolphins 30-12

 It sure looked like it.

-The Steelers scored on their first three possessions, and Miami's playoff victory drought was wall on its way to 17 years and counting.
+The Steelers scored on their first three possessions, and Miami's playoff victory drought was well on its way to 17 years and counting.
+Miami running back Jay Ajayi managed just 33 yards on 16 carries, or 171 yards less than he piled up against Pittsburgh in October.

-Brown turned a pair of short passes into long scores.
-The first, a 50-yard sprint down the left sideline, came after Brown patiently waited for tight end Jesse James to provide the one block he needed.
-The second, a crossing pattern Brown turned into a 62-yard touchdown, ended with the All-Pro receiver pointing at a Miami defender as he crossed the goal line to put the Steelers up 14-0 before the game was 10 minutes old.

-Matt Moore, making the first playoff start of his decade-long career with Ryan Tannehill still sidelined by a sprained knee, played on despite taking a helmet-to-chin shot from Pittsburgh linebacker Bud Dupree in the second quarter.
-Moore returned just minutes after sitting dazed on the turf and completed 29 of 36 passes for 289 yards with a touchdown and an interception.
-But he fumbled twice with the ball in Steelers territory and the game still in doubt.

 INJURIES